 It is important to remember that testing is important for all Irish Wolfhounds, not just those who are used for breeding.
 Early detection of changes in health often leads to a better quality of life for your dog.
 All Irish Wolfhounds may benefit when your dog participates in a health study that increases our knowledge.

-The IWCA recommends screening all adult Irish Wolfhounds for congenital and developmental heart disease (EKG and echocardiogram), congenital eye disease, hip dysplasia and elbow dysplasia.
+The IWCA recommends screening all adult Irish Wolfhounds for congenital and developmental heart disease (EKG), congenital eye disease, hip dysplasia and elbow dysplasia.
 Heart and eye exams should be performed annually if a dog is being bred, and since direct genetic testing is not available for most diseases, knowing more about dogs in the pedigree, including siblings, enhances the breeder's ability to make informed breeding decisions.

 Screening can also be done for von Willebrand's disease and thyroid imbalances, which sometimes occur in Irish Wolfhounds.